Py0zz1/x64_FSBSolver/README.md

 **Meaning: Write 0x4050a0 (helper) to 0x601020 (exit_got) using the format string %n.**

-The length is relatively short.
+With exp_4L (), the length of the payload is relatively short.

 ### exp_2(offset, value, address)
 ---